forever9teen/alx-low_level_programming/0x0C-more_malloc_free/README.md

-Write a function that allocates memory for an array, using malloc.
+Write a function that creates an array of integers.

-Prototype: void *_calloc(unsigned int nmemb, unsigned int size);
+Prototype: int *array_range(int min, int max);

-The _calloc function allocates memory for an array of nmemb elements of size bytes each and returns a pointer to the allocated memory.
+The array created should contain all the values from min (included) to max (included), ordered from min to max

-The memory is set to zero
+Return: the pointer to the newly created array

-If nmemb or size is 0, then _calloc returns NULL
+If min > max, return NULL

-If malloc fails, then _calloc returns NULL
+If malloc fails, return NULL